 While the main purpose of an architect is to design a building, he can offer many other services.
 Maybe you have the contacts, and you want only the design process to be handled by him.
-Or maybe, you want him to handle all the process aspects, from dealing with the contractor to maintaining compliance with the local regulations and building codes.
+Or maybe, you want him to handle all the process aspects, from to maintaining compliance with the local regulations and building codes.

 A full-service architect will obviously charge you higher, but this way, you will save your time dealing with contractors and maintaining quality checks on your own.

 What is the process?